CprimeLearningLabs/gitops-bootcamp/exercise/environment-promotion/application-setup.md

 ## Updating the Development application

 The ArgoCD application we've been using for synchronizing the development envirionment is currently referencing the default branch (usually `master` or `main`).
-Let's be more purposeful in using a branch to represent an environment and update to the applciation to instead use the ref called `development`.
+Let's be more purposeful in using a branch to represent an environment and update to the application to instead use the ref called `development`.

 We'll do this with kubectl in the declarative style.